GianCarrot/Deliveroo/README.md

 ### 2. Deliberation (Desires & Intentions)
 When the agent does not have an active plan, the `deliberate()` method is invoked to form a new intention:
-1. **Deliver**: If the agent is currently carrying parcels, the highest priority is to find the nearest delivery zone (tile type `2`) and form a `deliverParcel` intention.
+1. **Deliver / Multi-Pickup**: If the agent is currently carrying parcels, its primary goal is finding the nearest delivery zone (tile type `2`).
+However, it continuously evaluates whether a slight detour to pick up additional nearby high-reward parcels yields a positive net utility (`Reward - DetourCost > 0`).
+If so, it performs a multi-pickup sequence before delivering.
 2. **Pick**: If empty-handed, the agent evaluates all parcels in its memory using `computeParcelUtility()`.
 The parcel with the highest positive utility becomes the target of a `pickParcel` intention.
-3. **Wander**: If no profitable parcels are known, the agent defaults to a `wander` intention, generating a random walkable path to explore the map and discover new parcels.
+3. **Patrol Spawn Zones**: If no profitable parcels are known, the agent defaults to a `goToSpawn` intention.
+Instead of random wandering, it continuously patrols between reachable spawn tiles (tile type `1`) to maximize the chances of discovering newly spawned parcels.

 ### 3. Planning
 Once an intention is formed, the `planFor()` method generates a sequence of actions: